 Out-of-state drivers who are under 18 years of age and move to New Jersey are subject to this state's GDL Program.
-If they wish to apply for a New Jersey license, they should follow the steps outlined for special and examination permit holders.
-Permits may be purchased at any MVC agency upon presenting the required proof of age and 6 Point ID Verification.
-Applicants are required to pass a vision screening test.
-Knowledge and road tests are waived as long as you have a valid, non-probationary driver license issued by any of the 50 states, the District of Columbia, or U.S. territories with a driver abstract.
+If they wish to apply for a New Jersey license, they should follo with steps outlined for special and examination permit holders.
+Permits may be purchased at any MVC agency upon presenting the required proof of age an 6 Point ID Verification.
+Applicants are required to pass a vision screenin gtest.
+Knowledge an doad tests are waived as long as you have a valid, non-probationary driver license issued by any of the 50 states, the District of Columbia, or U.S. territories with a driver abstract.